 The show started a few minutes after 8pm and — with just a short 10-minute or so break in the middle — finished around 11.30pm: certainly good bang for your buck for the fans.

 The first half finished up with my favourite Cohen song, Anthem.
 I suppose it’s safe to say that what makes the man such a great songwriter is that his words carry so much meaning.

 Ring the bells that still can ring

 Let’s compare that, shall we, to the efforts of another Canadian “singer-songwriter”, one Justin Bieber: Baby, baby, baby oooh; Like baby, baby, baby nooo; Like baby, baby, baby oooh; I thought you’d always be mine (mine).

 But I digress, back to the greatness.

-The “little extra treats” I referred to above included adding a violinist to his already spectacular band, reminding us that he’s a pretty decent guitarist himself, having the Webb sisters take the spotlight for a solo,and the inclusion of a few songs from his last album and the odd one or two we didn’t get at the last concert.
-However, many of the classics still made an appearance: Bird on a Wire, Hallelujah, Tower of Song, Chelsea Hotel #2 and a rendition of A Thousand Kisses Deep that sent shivers up my spine.
+The “extra little treats” I referred to above included adding a violinist to his already spectacular band, reminding us that he’s a pretty decent guitarist himself, having the Webb sisters take the spotlight for a solo,and the inclusion of a few songs from his last album and the odd one or two we didn’t get at the last concert.
+However, many of the classics still made an appearance: So Long, Marianne; Bird on a Wire; Hallelujah; Tower of Song; I’m Your Man and a rendition of A Thousand Kisses Deep that sent shivers up my spine.
 You could have heard a pin drop as every one of us seated in that arena was transfixed by his recitation.

 Did I hear every one of the Cohen songs I wanted to hear?
 Probably not, but for that to happen the concert would have lasted at least another 10 hours at least.